alexis-vu/Tippington/README.md

-# Tippington
+# Pre-work - Tippington

-Tippington is an 8-bit themed tip calculator application for iOS.
+Tippington is a tip calculator application for iOS.

 Submitted by: Alexis Vu